 At the same time, on a lower level, your employees might (and should) be able to reward each other.
 Some form of currency or some form of appreciation should be easily approached and used by every member who wants to take part in the peer recognition program.

 Peer recognition does not only improve the performance and dynamics of your workplace, but it positively alters the connection between your employees.

 By constantly talking to each other, your colleagues will learn to cooperate and will often find a lot of common things that they have in common.
 Many professional relationships may also turn into real personal friendships.

 Imagine your workers meeting every Saturday night for a few beers, or every Sunday morning to drink a coffee together.
 Holidays and trips can also happen, and they will often genuinely improve the company’s collective strength and compassion.

 Employees that are part of a peer recognition program will never be afraid to ask for help.
-The true friendships built as an effect of the friendly company culture will allow employees to gain knowledge and skills from each other.
+The true friendships built as an effect of the friendly corporate culture will allow employees to gain knowledge and skills from each other.

 If your marketers learn from your designers and vice versa, each particular sector will do a better job in the future.
 That fosters both individual and company progress and helps your company thrive in the face of challenges.

 Every professional would love to work in a place where growth, teamwork, feedback, and rewards are present.
 Provide that and your company’s job positions will be seen as a goldmine to most relevant new candidates that you seek.

 Your employees will need a reliable feedback mechanism that they can use to improve.
 Finding your mistakes and resolving their causes (the roots) is not as simple as you may very well know.

 An effective peer-to-peer recognition program will allow employees to manifest constructive criticism without worrying about their colleagues taking it personally.
 And so will you!

 Are you convinced yet?
 If you’re not – you’re probably not looking at the right strategy during the right time.
 Maybe it’s not the moment.